plone/training/docs/effective-volto/addons/what-is-an-addon.md

 it's possible to have a workflow similar to zc.buildout's mr.developer, where you can "checkout" an addon for development.

-An addon can be almost anything that a Volto project can be.
+An addon can be **almost anything that a Volto project can be**.
 They can:

 - provide additional views and blocks
 - override or extend Volto's builtin views, blocks, settings